HIV and cardiovascular disease

 No, we’re not talking about your clothes.
-Being overweight or having a large belly increases the risk for CVD and diabetes.
-Gradually reducing your weight to a normal range helps lower your risk for heart attacks.
+Being overweight increases the risk for CVD and diabetes, and gradually reducing your weight to a normal range helps lower your risk for heart attacks.
 If you are overweight, talk to your doctor or nurse about how to safely lose weight.

 Come to your emotional rescue